MarcHoutreille/ASBL-Feriadart/README-copy.md

 ![Backoffice Events](readme/backoffice-events-section.png)

     - He can create a new Event that will be added to the "Events" section in the Frontpage.
 All the fields are required.
 The pictures will be also copied to the public folder /images/events and they have a size limit of 5MB each.
-When you create an Event the "start_date" value will affect the "Next Events" shown in the "Home" frontpage section.
+When you create an Event the "start_date" value will affect the "Next Events" section shown in the "Home" frontpage.
 Events are created with a default inscription "Status" of "CLOSED" so if you want people to be able to inscribe to this event you need to manually change the "Status" to "OPEN" afterwards.
+This value will affect the "Featured Event" shown in the "Home" frontpage section.
+If you have multiple events "OPEN" for inscription at the same time, the "Featured Event" shown will be the one with the lowest "start_date".
+There are 2 fields named "Inscription image" and "Inscription text" which are shown in this "Featured Event" section.

 ![Backoffice Add Event](readme/backoffice-events-add-01.png)

 ![Backoffice Add Event](readme/backoffice-events-add-02.png)

     - He can edit existing Events content.
 Here he can change the inscription "Status" of the event between "OPEN" and "CLOSED".
-This value will affect the "Featured Event" shown in the "Home" frontpage section.
-If you have multiple events "OPEN" for inscription at the same time, the "Featured Event" shown will be the one with the lowest "start_date".
+He can also quickly open an Event for inscriptions by clicking on the "Open" button next to each event.
+If the Event is already open the button will dissappear.

 ![Backoffice Edit Event](readme/backoffice-events-edit.png)

     - He can delete existing Events.
 A confirm message will pop-up when you hit the "Delete" button.
-This will also automatically delete the image associated to the Event in the public images/events folder.
+This will also automatically delete the images associated to the Event in the public images/events folder.

 ![Backoffice Delete Event](readme/backoffice-events-delete.png)